alessandragni/SPGLMM_clustering/README.md

 ### Abstract

-The code includes all functions necessary to run the results found in Sections 3 and 4 of the paper (and S4 and S5 of Supplementary Materials).
+The code includes all functions necessary to implement and run the results found in Sections 3 and 4 of the paper (and S4 and S5 of Supplementary Materials).

-This directory would generally contain source code files that contain the core code to implement the method and various utility/auxiliary functions.

-Scripts/code files that execute the overall workflow to carry out an analysis and generate results for the manuscript might be placed in the main directory.
+Scripts that execute the overall workflow to carry out an analysis and generate results for the manuscript are placed in the main directory.
+The folder `code` contains the core code to implement the SPGLMM and various utility/auxiliary functions.

 ### Description

-In folder `code` contains the core code to implement the SPGLMM and various utility/auxiliary functions.
+The contents of the folder `code` are as follows:

-1. `code`/`DataGeneration_class.py`
+1. `code`/`DataGeneration_class.py`:
-2. `code`/`AlgorithmComp_class.py`
+2. `code`/`AlgorithmComp_class.py`: class for
-3. `code`/`Auxiliary_functions.py`
-4. `code`/`algorithm_alpha.py`
-5. `code`/`algorithm_t.py`
+3. `code`/`Auxiliary_functions.py`: auxiliary function for the SPGLMM algorithm
+4. `code`/`algorithm_alpha.py`: function for SPGLMM algorithm with $\alpha$-criterion
+5. `code`/`algorithm_t.py`: function for SPGLMM algorithm with t-criterion

+In the main we can find:

 1. `SPGLMM_case_study.ipynb`
 2. `GLMM_case_study.R`